 RAID10: RAID10 is a nested RAID, which is a type of RAID utilizing multiple arrays within a single configuration.
 This type of virtualization allows you to have an array where each node has its own level of redundancy.
-RAID10 is highly scalable, but this motherboard supports arrays of only four drives - up to two RAID10 arrays, total.
+RAID10 is highly scalable, but this motherboard supports an array of only four drives.